Pfizer–BioNTech COVID-19 vaccine

-The Pfizer–BioNTech COVID-19 vaccine (INN: tozinameran), sold under the brand name Comirnaty, is an mRNA-based COVID-19 vaccine developed by the German biotechnology company BioNTech.
-For its development, BioNTech collaborated with American company Pfizer to carry out clinical trials, logistics, and manufacturing.
-It is authorized for use in people to provide protection against COVID-19, caused by infection with the SARS-CoV-2 virus.
+The Pfizer–BioNTech COVID-19 vaccine, sold under the brand name Comirnaty, is an mRNA-based COVID-19 vaccine developed by the German biotechnology company BioNTech.
+For its development, BioNTech collaborated with the American company Pfizer to carry out clinical trials, logistics, and manufacturing.
+It is authorized for use in humans to provide protection against COVID-19, caused by infection with the SARS-CoV-2 virus.
 The vaccine is given by intramuscular injection.
-It is composed of nucleoside-modified mRNA (modRNA) encoding a mutated form of the full-length spike protein of SARS-CoV-2, which is encapsulated in lipid nanoparticles.
-Initial advice indicated that vaccination required two doses given 21 days apart, but the interval was later extended to up to 42 days in the US, and up to four months in Canada.
+It is composed of nucleoside-modified mRNA (modRNA) that encodes a mutated form of the full-length spike protein of SARS-CoV-2, which is encapsulated in lipid nanoparticles.
+Initial guidance recommended a two-dose regimen, given 21 days apart; this interval was subsequently extended to up to 42 days in the United States, and up to four months in Canada.

-Clinical trials began in April 2020; by November 2020, the vaccine entered phaseIII clinical trials, with over 40,000 people participating.
-An interim analysis of study data showed a potential efficacy of 91.3% in preventing symptomatic infection within seven days of a second dose and no serious safety concerns.
-Most side effects are mild to moderate in severity and are gone within a few days.
-The most common include mild to moderate pain at the injection site, fatigue, and headaches.
-Reports of serious side effects, such as allergic reactions, are very rare and no long-term complications have been reported.
+Clinical trials began in April 2020; by November 2020, the vaccine had met the primary efficacy goals of the phase III clinical trial, with over 40,000 people participating.
+Interim analysis of study data showed a potential efficacy of 91.3% in preventing symptomatic infection within seven days of a second dose and no serious safety concerns.
+Most side effects are mild to moderate in severity and resolve within a few days.
+Common side effects include mild to moderate pain at the injection site, fatigue, and headaches.
+Reports of serious side effects, such as allergic reactions, remain very rare with no long-term complications documented.